Engine of Car

 The EGR caps the engine’s ability to breathe and directs a small amount of exhaust gasses back into the cylinders, lowering combustion temperatures and NOx emissions.

-The valve in EGR is an essential component that is required to stay closed.
 If the exhaust gas valve somehow gets stuck open it can let air into the intake creating unexpected problems for the engine.
 The engine will not be able to get enough fuel to burn which will cause it to struggle.

 Further, when the vehicle starts, the amount of oxygen coming from the EGR valve is constantly changing, so it’s hard for the engine control unit to account for the bad EGR.
 In some places cleaning the valve can solve the problem though for most a replacement will be the only option.